DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

-...Do not pluralize item names in log entries.

-...Update the "Cook Food" action to cost 2 "Rotten Food" and 1 "Wood".
+***Update the "Cook Food" action to cost 2 "Rotten Food" and 1 "Wood".
 This action should show two progress bars, one after the other, each taking 3 seconds.
 First progress bar: "Fueling Fire...", second bar: "Cooking Food...".

-...Update the "Boil Water" action to cost 2 "Dirty Water" and 1 "Wood".
+***Update the "Boil Water" action to cost 2 "Dirty Water" and 1 "Wood".
 This action should show two progress bars, one after the other, each taking 3 seconds.
 First progress bar: "Fueling Fire...", second bar: "Boiling Water...".
+	...The "Cook Food" function and "Boil Water" function should not reduce thirst or hunger.
+"Cook Food will consume 2 "Rotten Food", and 1 "Wood", and will give 1 "Cooked Food".
+"Boil Water" will consume 2 "Dirty Water" and 1 "Wood", and will give 1 "Clean Water".

 ...Change the log entry "Your first priority: secure your home." to "Your first priority: examine your surroundings."

-...Remove any instances of the log message "The area seems clear... for now."

 ...Let's implement a new searchable location in the South Section area:
 			The Prepper's Hideout